TransitScreen/CityMotion-Plugin/api-documentation/citymotion-web-api-documentation.md

 ### barPosition
 - Description:  Shows a navigation bar which lets the user filter out cards between different transportation modes.
+- Requirements: None
 - Usage: `barPosition = (none, top, bottom)`
+- Default: Not enabled if not specified.
 - Example: `barPosition=top`
 - Options:
   - Default: `none` or do not include this parameter